tomek-he-him/gulp-simple-rename/Readme.md

 The renaming function is passed the following arguments:

-- `relativePath` _[String]_ – The path of the streamed file, relative to the base directory.
+- `{String} relativePath` – The path of the streamed file, relative to the base directory.
 It is the first directory found by a glob – the package [glob-stream][], used by gulp, can tell you more about that.

-- `originalFile` _[File]_ – This argument gives access to the raw [Vinyl file][] object being processed by gulp.
+- `{File} originalFile` – This argument gives access to the raw [Vinyl file][] object being processed by gulp.
 In most situations you should be fine without it.

 ##### return value

-The renaming function should return the new relative path for the file, as a _[String]_.
+The renaming function should return the new relative path for the file, as a `{String}`.